snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 ## Why not?
 There's **a lot** of unanswered questions and unsolved debates over what exact features should be implemented.
-It's just a complex feature in general to implement and I would imagine the language team is busy.
+For one, there is currently no consensus on the syntax to be used.
+But the common suggestions are
+`..T`, `...T`, `T..`, `T...` and `T @ ..`.

 - Const generics

-### Syntax
-There is currently no consensus on the syntax to be used.
-Any new syntax is a more technical debt and a new step for beginners.
-But the common suggestions are `..T`, `...T`, `T..`, `T...` and `T @ ..`.

 ### Variadic lifetimes
 If multiple types are supported does that mean variadic lifetimes should be supported as well?
 In which case each type would have its own lifetime.
-Take, for example, a function that iterates over references.
+Take, for example, a function that iterates over slices.
 With only variadic generics each slice would have to have the same lifetime, which may be limiting in some instances.
-With variadic lifetimes, each slice could have a difference lifetime.
+With variadic lifetimes, each slice could have a difference lifetime, giving more freedom to callers.

 ```rust
 // No variadics